A BRIEF HISTORY OF FRANCE

 However in the years 1494-1559 France became embroiled in a series of wars with Italy.
 They only ended with the Treaty of Cateau-Cambresis.

 Meanwhile France was rocked by the Reformation.
-Protestants were martyred in France from 1523 onwards but the repression grew worse after 1540.
+In 1523 Jean Valliere became the first Protestant martyred in France.
+The persecution grew worse after 1540.
 Meanwhile in 1541 Calvinism, a new branch of Protestantism, sprung up in France.

 Then, in 1562, a group of Protestants were massacred at Vassy.
 This terrible event led to a series of religious wars in 1562-63, 1567-68, 1569-1570, 1573-74, 1576, 1577, 1579-1580 and 1585-1598.